LizaCharles/team/README.md

 -**Omar:** I am a student in the GUC in business informatics, i will graduate nextt year.

--**Youssef:** My name is Youssef, I am 20 years old , my faculty is BI, My university is GUC.
+-**Youssef:** My name is Youssef, I am 20 years old , my faculty is BI, My university is the German University in Cairo.

 -**Farah Wael:** An awesome 20 years old BI student.